T3tsuo/EverstoneFarming/README.md

 * Fly in 5th key slot.

 ## Game Configuration:
-* Make the game the second window that was focused so the program will alt + tab to it.
 * Make battle log as minimized as possible and lock the chat.
 * Best if battle log is not empty (at least 1 random encounter).
 * Set window size: 765 x 534 (2 battle logs).